HobbaZ/my-gatsby-site/content/blog/What-to-look-for/index.md

 ##### More in depth statistics

-Serious buyers looking at domain investing can use websites like Semrush or Mangools To get more in depth statistics like number of backlinks, backlink content, historical site traffic, keyword tracking to determine the next popular domain names and a myriad of other things.
-These tools can cost a lot of money and some are not beginner friendly
+Serious buyers looking at domain investing can use websites like Semrush or [Mangools](https://mangools.com/) To get more in depth statistics like number of backlinks, backlink content, historical site traffic, keyword tracking to determine the next popular domain names and a myriad of other things.
+These tools can cost a lot of money and some are not beginner friendly, but they can give you valuable insights as to your domain's history and ideas for metadata keywords to boost your seo.